-Scenario 1: If the presale met the softcap, the markets can get initiated only by the presale owner.
-If the owner initiates markets after reaching the softcap, but not hardcap, unsold tokens will be burned and the pool will be normally created, allowing trading for token holders.
+Scenario 1: If the presale met the softcap, the markets will get initiated after the end block of the presale.
+Unsold tokens will be burned and the pool will be normally created, allowing trading for token holders.

 Scenario 2: If the presale met the hardcap, the markets can get initiated by anyone.
 The market init button will appear on the presale page.
 Met hardcap means all the tokens were sold.
 Pool is created and token holders can start trading.

 Scenario 1: The softcap of the ILO is not met by the end of the presale.
 All participants can withdraw their contribution from the presale page.
 Owner can withdraw their presale tokens.